 Whether you currently own a Honda or are in the market to purchase a new or used one, you want to know that your investment is protected for as long as possible.
-New Honda vehicles come with a factory warranty that includes bumper-to-bumper coverage for 3 years or 36,000 miles, which is the industry standard.
+New vehicles come with a factory Honda warranty that includes bumper-to-bumper coverage for 3 years or 36,000 miles, which is the industry standard.
 But it’s important to understand the details of the warranty and how you can continue to protect your vehicle after it expires.
+This article digs deep into what your Honda warranty includes.

 Read on for a detailed breakdown of Honda’s warranty and our recommendations for extended warranties, including the difference between extended warranties purchased from Honda dealerships and those purchased from third-party providers.